13 Top PayPal Scams (And Tips for Avoiding Them)

 13. Fake charities

 Another common scam involves people acting as a charity or creating a fake charity to dupe you out of money.
-These scammers may create a fake email address to look like the charity or just pledge to pass that money along to the charity in your honor.
+These scammers may create a fake email address to look like the charity or pledge to pass that money along to the charity in your honor.

-In either case, you should research any charity you plan to donate to and ensure that you send that donation through appropriate channels.
+In either case, you should research any charity you plan to donate to and ensure you send that donation through appropriate channels.
 You can investigate charities with Charity Navigator.

 The PayPal invoice scam is the latest angle scammers play.
 This one is a combo of the classic "money request" meets phishing scam.

-How to spot a PayPal scam
+How to recoup money from a PayPal scam

 Even if you know all the signs of a scam, it is still possible that a fraudster could infiltrate your account or find a way to steal your money.
 If that does happen, PayPal makes it easy to file a dispute, cancel a payment, or use a chargeback.
 Here are some ways to mitigate the damage if you’ve been scammed.